What Do You Expect?

 In this world you will have trouble…

 Somehow, fullness of life can and must coexist with the expectation of trouble.
 Somehow, Jesus seems to be saying, it is possible to be at peace even when we know bad things will happen.
 Somehow, this peace and fullness can be experienced in the midst of trouble because of who God is and what God has done.
 Somehow, the fullness of the future trickles back into the land of trouble and helps us to transcend and redeem and lament and grieve and hope and persevere here and now.
 Against all odds, the experience of fullness can and does coexist with the expectation of trouble.
-For now.

 … but take heart, I have overcome the world.